monsecc01/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

 * Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+  * A non-random variance in a data set (variance of the linear regression) is equal to 0. *Vehicle Weight & Spoiler Angle* provided variances close to 0 in the dataset.
 * Is the slope of the linear model considered to be zero?
 Why or why not?
+  * No, slope of the linear model can be concluded to be non-zero.
+The null hypthesis is that the slope = 0, but the low p-value (< 0.05) indicatates that we can reject the null hypothesis.
+In addition, the non-0 coefficients indicate a non-zero slope.
 * Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+  * The multiple R-squared value is 0.7149, showing a strong fit of the linear model with the data.
+The adjusted R-squared value

 ## Summary Statistics on Suspension Coils